 Even payer and market access authority communication has moved from the offline into the online world.
 For example the UK NICE technology appraisal committee meetings are conducted online and manufacturers can join in as commentators.
 Similar in the pharma industry, we see that KOL advisory boards have been set-up as remote meetings.

 Interacting digital and offline marketing measures need to personalize content for patients and physicians

 Even prior to COVID-19, omni-channel marketing has proven to drive customer awareness and boost sales.
 During the crisis, we have seen a strong shift towards online marketing.
 Best-in-class manufacturers have linked offline and online communication measures to create personalized and tailored marketing campaigns for patients and physicians, leveraging insights from social media and historic buying patterns.

 To achieve similar results, companies first need to understand from which channels payers, physicians, and patients derive their information.
-Secondly, life sciences firms have to define how offline and online communication should interact with each other, leveraging e-mail newsletters, online webinars, customer portals, social media campaigns, and patient or physician apps.
+Secondly, life sciences firms have to define how offline and online communication should interact with each other, leveraging e-mail newsletters, online webinars, customer portals, social media testing, and patient or physician apps.
 Thereby it is important to target payers, physicians, and patients along the care pathway.

 7 KEY STEPS TO SHAPE YOUR DIGITAL CUSTOMER ENGAGEMENT MODEL

 COVID-19 has disrupted outdated engagement models and provided an opportunity for rising stars with agile new approaches to interact with customers.
 The outbreak became a turning point for companies and healthcare providers who have hesitated to steer a digital strategy and drive the digital transformation.
 Based on best-in-class industry examples, we have compiled a list of seven key steps to accelerate the digitalization of your customer engagement model along the customer journey: